kakaemma/InvisiblePay/README.md

 7. Install [Docker](https://docs.docker.com/v17.09/engine/installation/) to your operating system

+8. Install a REST CLIENT e.g [post man](https://www.getpostman.com/downloads/)

+8. Run `cp config/application.yml.sample config/application.yml` to create the `application.yml` file.

+10. Add the access key's you obtained from step `3` and `4` to the respective keys in the application.yml file

+11. Install [Docker](https://docs.docker.com/v17.09/engine/installation/) to your operating system.
+This will allow for running docker containers on your machine

-5. Install a REST CLIENT e.g [post man](https://www.getpostman.com/downloads/)
+12. Install a REST CLIENT e.g [post man](https://www.getpostman.com/downloads/)